Imes and Moore Mentorship

 Eligibility: Tenured and tenure-track faculty in the natural sciences are eligible for this award.
 Nominees cannot receive this award more than once.

-Calendar for Submission and Evaluation of Nominations: A call for nominations is sent out in mid-January each year, with nominations accepted until mid-February.
-An advisory committee and the Dean select award recipients by the end of April.
-Each successful nominee is presented a certificate acknowledging his or her contributions to recruiting and mentoring, and a one-time payment of $3000, at the beginning of the following academic year.
+Calendar for Submission and Evaluation of Nominations: A call for nominations is sent out in mid-January each year, with nominations accepted until mid-to-late February.
+An advisory committee and the Dean select the award recipient, who will be announced in May.
+The successful nominee is presented a certificate acknowledging his or her contributions to recruiting and mentoring, and a one-time payment of $3000, at the beginning of the following academic year.
 The $3000 prize can be used for additional salary or research support; if used to pay additional salary, this will include the cost of benefits.

 A nomination should include the following:

 1. Brief supporting statement from Chair, Associate Chair, or Director.
 Please limit the length of this statement to no more than two pages (single-spaced, standard font and margins).